 As usual, the Adapted Screenplay category is more crowded than Original, although there could be some switches this year.
 Contenders are a varied bunch, with movies of all shapes and sizes adapted from plays, novels, memoirs, or documentaries.
 Some could get lost on VOD during this pandemic year, some may make it to festival play and theaters before this year’s two-month delayed Oscar deadline.
 Others will push later into 2021.

 Four-time Oscar nominee Charlie Kaufman took home the win for writing “Eternal Sunshine of the Spotless Mind.”
-He now directs dark drama “I’m Thinking of Ending Things” (September 4, Netflix) which he adapted from Iain Reid’s novel about a young woman (Jessie Buckley) who arrives with her new boyfriend (Jesse Plemons) at his parents’ isolated farm, and starts to question everything.
-Toni Collette and David Thewlis costar.
+This time he directs twisty dark drama “I’m Thinking of Ending Things” (September 4, Netflix) which he adapted from Iain Reid’s novel about a young woman (Jessie Buckley) who arrives with her new boyfriend (Jesse Plemons) at his parents’ isolated farm, and starts to question everything.

 Writer-director Ramin Bahrani follows up HBO’s “Fahrenheit 451” with another adaptation, India rags-to-riches tale “The White Tiger” (Netflix), based on the Man Booker Prize-winning novel by Aravind Adiga, who Bahrani has known since they attended Columbia.
-The story tracks a low-caste Bangalore driver who climbs out of poverty as a chauffeur who kills his boss and steals his money to become a businessman.
+The story tracks a low-caste Bangalore driver who climbs out of poverty as a chauffeur who steals his young boss’s money to fulfill his destiny.

 Autumn de Wilde’s assured new take on “Emma” (Focus) arrived in theaters just before the March lockdown.
 Eleanor Catton (“The Luminaries”) adapted the Jane Austen classic.
 Anya Taylor-Joy carries the witty comedy of manners with Johnny Flynn as her romantic foil.

 Regina King makes her feature film directing debut with “One Night in Miami” (Amazon Studios), adapted by Kemp Powers from his Olivier Award-nominated play.
-Right after Cassius Clay (Eli Goree) defeats heavyweight champion Sonny Liston in 1964,the boxer meets with Malcolm X (Kingsley Ben-Adir), Sam Cooke (Leslie Odom Jr.,) and Jim Brown (Aldis Hodge) to figure out ways to make their voices heard in the segregated South.
-The movie broke out big at Venice and Amazon plans a major campaign push.
+Right after Cassius Clay (Eli Goree) defeats heavyweight champion Sonny Liston in 1964, the boxer meets with Malcolm X (Kingsley Ben-Adir), Sam Cooke (Leslie Odom Jr.,) and Jim Brown (Aldis Hodge) to figure out ways to make their voices heard in the segregated South.
+The movie broke out big at Venice and Amazon is mounting a major campaign push.

 Fox Searchlight Pictures